model

 </template>

-Here's an example of how you would use option
+Here's an example of how you would use option to customize model's behavior to work with a checkbox input:

 <!-- MyComponent.vue -->